-- The State Planning Policy Part E; - The Central Queensland Regional Plan; - The Rockhampton Region Planning Scheme 2015; and - The common material, being the material submitted with the application.
+- The Rockhampton Region Planning Scheme 2015 (version 2.2); and - The common material, being the material submitted with the application.

-8. RIGHTS OF APPEAL
+8. APPEAL RIGHTS

 The rights of an applicant to appeal to a tribunal or the Planning and Environment Court against a decision about a development application are set out in chapter 6, part 1 of the Planning Act 2016.
-For particular applications, there may also be a right to make an application for a declaration by a tribunal (see chapter 6, part 2 of the Planning Act 2016).
+There may also be a right to make an application for a declaration by a tribunal (see chapter 6, part 2 of the Planning Act 2016).